mytute/angular/README.md

 ### Here we transfer data between two components.

 we are using data sender component's html file as media of transferring between two components.
+data sending parent to child.

 >app.ts